 Legal Challenges to DACA Recipients

-Note: In light of an injuction issued by U.S. District Judge William Alsup on Jan.
-9, 2018, and bolstered by succeeding federal court rulings, the future of the Trump administration's ending of the DACA program is uncertain.
-While no new applications will be accepted, those currently enrolled will not lose their protections under DACA and may renew their DACA enrollment.
-In addition, the government may not revoke work authorizations or other protections granted to DACA recipients without giving them notice and a chance to defend themselves (pending any further court and/or congressional action).
+In light of an injunction issued by U.S. District Judge William Alsup on Jan.
+9, 2018, and bolstered by succeeding federal court orders, the future of the Donald Trump administration's ending of the DACA program is uncertain.
+But much has happened since 2018.

 DACA Eligibility Requirements

-Undocumented immigrants who entered the U.S. as children are eligible for deferred action if the following requirements are met:
+Immigrants who entered the U.S. as children without proper documentation are eligible for deferred action if they meet the following requirements:

 - You are under the age of 31 (as of June 15, 2012)

-- You entered the U.S. before reaching the age of 16
+- You entered the U.S. before your 16th birthday

-- You have resided in the U.S. continuously since June 15, 2007 (and up to the present)
+- You have lived in the U.S. continuously since June 15, 2007 (and up to the present)

-- You were in the U.S. on June 15, 2012 and at the time your DACA application was requested
+- You were in the U.S. on June 15, 2012, and at the time you requested your DACA application

 - You entered illegally (or lawful immigration status expired) before June 15, 2012

-- You are currently enrolled in school; have graduated, obtained certificate of high school completion, or general education development (GED) certificate; or was honorably discharged from the U.S. Armed Forces (or Coast Guard)
+- You are in school, have graduated, or have a certificate of high school completion or general education development (GED) certificate.
+Or were honorably discharged from the U.S. Armed Forces (or Coast Guard)

-- You are not considered a threat to national security
+- You are not a threat to national security

-- You were not convicted of a felony, a "significant" misdemeanor, or three misdemeanors
+- You were not convicted of a felony offense, significant misdemeanor, or three misdemeanors

 How Do I Apply for DACA?